kcaze/magical_vacation_translation/text/menu/README.md

 0x087C2254 to 0x87CC229B is a bunch of offset into text tables, and the offsets are computed in a short subroutine at 80BE330.

+0x080BD520: Subroutine to compute the address of a piece of menu text. r1 = menu section, r0 = index into the section.